GaecKo/MDPSaver/README.md

 #### <ins> Windows Executable (.exe) 🪟 </ins>
 * Here is a [video](https://youtu.be/CvxW0uoeJtI) on how to install MDPSaver (Easy Method)
+> [!WARNING]
+> The exe version is running on an old version.
+If you want to have the latest version, consider using the [Python Version](#-python-script--)
 Or follow these steps:
 1) Download and extract (unzip) the files.
 2) Go into the exe folder: `./MDPSaver-master/MDP_EXE/`
 3) Righ click on `MDPSaver.exe` and create a shortcut to it
 4) Rename and move the shortcut on your desktop
 5) Double click on the shortcut which is on your desktop, if a red window opens up, click on `more information`and then `install anyway`
 * Check the video if you have any trouble!
-You can also contact me on discord: `GaecKo#7545`
+You can also contact me on discord: `gaecko`

 #### <ins> Python Script </ins> ![Python](.git_files/python.ico)

 1) This app is 100% python based.
 To launch it as a normal python script, you need [python3.x](https://www.python.org/downloads/) to be installed on your device.

-    * Please make sure that you cross the pip option in the installation wizard as well!
-2) Once done, you will need to install some modules:
+2) Once done, you will need to install some modules, simply run
-    * `pip install cryptography`
-    * `pip install pycryptodome`
-    * `pip install pwinput`
-    * `pip install colorama`
+    * `pip install -r requirements.txt`
     * if `pip` doesn't work, try using `pip3`
-    * You now have the prerequired modules to continue!

-3) Download and unzip the files
+3) Download and unzip the files in a chosen folder.
+We will call it
 4) Go into the app folder: `./MDPSaver-master/MDP_APP/`
 5) You should see all the python scripts, open a terminal in that folder and type  `python MDPSaver.py` or `python3 MDPSaver.py`
     * If you have any issues like: